 Insert the element using the arrow system Table 1, “Insert options”.

-Elements as content fragments (single paragraph, image, table etc.) must be identified to be reused.
+Elements as fragments of content (simple paragraph, image, table etc.) must be identified for reuse.

 There are several methods of reusing fragments.